1mrat/gpt-stats/README.md

 # GPT Stats

 This includes csv files with stats for Custom Chat GPTs not created by OpenAI.
-Initially ill try and post a file a day.
+Its good to see [people building on my GPT Stats](./tools.md).
+If you want your tool/site listed, please submit an PR to `tools.md` page.

 ## 1 Jan 2014 Update